PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 It’s clear these guys have NOT entered the supplement game to be cannon fodder for the bigger companies.
 They’ve built a pre workout fit to challenge the top dogs, and credit to them!

-You won’t find taurine or BCAAs in PreFierce, and that’s awesome.
-I’m forever calling out supplement companies for throwing these ingredients into their products just so they can make claims of “focus” and “endurance” when they simply DO NOT WORK.
-Mounting scientific literature shows that both taurine and BCAAs can even be counterproductive to performance when taken before exercise, so TruFierce Nutrition join the select list of companies to get it 100% spot on!
+It’s also worth nothing what they’ve EXCLUDED from the formula.
+You will not see taurine or BCAAs in PreFierce, and that’s AWESOME.
+I regularly blast supplement companies for throwing these ingredients into their products just so they can make marketing claims of “focus” and “endurance” when THEY SIMPLY DO NOT WORK in a pre workout.
+In fact, there’s a growing body of data showing both taurine and BCAAs can actually be counterproductive to performance when taken before exercise, so TruFierce Nutrition join the select list of companies to get it 100% spot on!

 No supplement is PERFECT, of course.